Memphis Brewery and Craft Beer Guide

 As mentioned earlier, when Boscos opened in 1992 as Tennessee’s first brewpub, it was a big deal.
 Founded by businessman Jerry Feinstone and brewer Chuck Skypeck, Boscos started in the upscale Saddle Creek shopping center in Germantown.
 It was a hot spot with locals.
 Tom Cruise even filmed a scene from “The Firm” inside Boscos one day in 1993.

 Boscos closed its Germantown location after a 10-year run, and opened its current Midtown spot in Overton Square in 2002.
-Boscos expanded to Nashville, Franklin, Tenn., and Little Rock, but those locations have since closed.
+It expanded to Nashville, Franklin, Tenn., and Little Rock, but those locations have since closed.

 Boscos is still Memphis’s only full restaurant and brewery.
 It’s a great spot for a date night, Sunday brunch or a quick beer after work.